YomnaGohar/ToxoVar/README.md

     Sniffles 2.2:  This will be automatically installed by the Snakemake pipeline.
     Ensemble_vep:  This needs to be installed by the user.
     SnpEff:        This needs to be installed by the user.
+    GraphAligner:  This will be automatically installed by the Snakemake pipeline.

 Here's a proofread and refined version of the "Usage" section for better clarity and correctness:

 ---